toolctl/toolctl/README.md

 - minikube
 - yq

-## Can I manage _my-favorite-tool_ with `toolctl`?
+Our goal is to support as many tools as possible, so expect this list to grow significantly over time.

-`toolctl` supports any tool that:
+In general, `toolctl` supports any tool that:

 ✔ consists of a single executable file\
 ✔ runs on Linux and/or macOS\
 ✔ includes a version command or flag\
 ✔ provides its source code and precompiled binaries online under a free and open source license

-You know a tool that fits all of these criteria?
-Please [create an issue](https://github.com/toolctl/toolctl/issues/new) and let us know!
+If you know a tool that fits all of these criteria, please [open an issue](https://github.com/toolctl/toolctl/issues/new) and let us know!

 ## Credits